markjreed/advent-of-code/2015/day19/README.md

 # 2015 Day 19 Solution
 The randomly-chosen language for today is AWK.
+My solution for part 2 uses the GNU AWK function `patsplit()`, so you'll need the GNU version to run it.

 To run: `awk -f day19.awk input.txt`.